-Video files For any video files you submit, you must provide relevant contextual information.
-This might include details of the performance, when and where it was performed, thematic/general comments, the names of performers, how the work was financed (e.g. award, self-financed).
+Video and For any video or still-image files you submit, you must provide still-image relevant contextual information. files This might include details of the performance, when and when it was performed, thematic/general comments, the names of performers, how the work was financed (e.g. award, self-financed).